justinthelaw/in-progress/README.md

 6. Go to the client and execute `npm start` to start the React application.

-7. Go to the server and press "run" or a similar option to have your IDE compile and run the Spring Boot build.
+7. Go to the server Spring Boot Java project and run your IDE's compile and run function.

-8. (OPTIONAL) Alternatively, you can build the `.jar` file using your IDE or the CLI and run the result Spring Boot build.
+8. (OPTIONAL) Alternatively, you can build the `.jar` file using your IDE or the CLI and run the resulting Spring Boot build.

 9. Proceed to the address and port for the client as specified in your .env file (e.g. http://localhost:3000)